Stars vs. Kraken: Betting Trends, Odds, Advanced Stats - NHL Playoffs Second Round Game 1

 Stars Advanced Stats

-- In their last 10 games, the Stars have scored 0.5 more goals per game than their average on the season.
+- During their last 10 games, the Stars' goals per game average is 0.5 higher than their season-long average.

-- The Stars' 281 goals this season make them the seventh-best scoring team in the NHL.

-- The Stars are ranked third in NHL action for the fewest goals against this season, having conceded 215 total goals (2.6 per game).
+- On defense, the Stars are one of the best squads in league competition, allowing 215 goals to rank third.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.